braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/webhooks/creating_a_webhook.md

 Each webhook is allowed 90 seconds before it times out.

-### IP whitelisting {#ip-whitelisting}
+### IP allowlisting {#ip-allowlisting}

 When a webhook is sent from Braze, the Braze servers make network requests to our customers or third parties servers.
-With IP whitelisting, you can verify that Webhooks requests are actually coming from Braze, adding an additional layer of security.
+With IP allowlisting, you can verify that Webhooks requests are actually coming from Braze, adding an additional layer of security.

 Braze will send webhooks from the following IPs.
-The listed IPs are automatically and dynamically added to any API keys that have been opted-in for whitelisting.
+The listed IPs are automatically and dynamically added to any API keys that have been opted-in for allowlisting.

 {% alert important %}
-If you're making a Braze-to-Braze webhook and using whitelisting, you should whitelist all the following IPs, including `127.0.0.1`.
+If you're making a Braze-to-Braze webhook and using allowlisting, you should allowlist all the following IPs, including `127.0.0.1`.
 {% endalert %}

 | For Instances `US-01`, `US-02`, `US-03`, `US-04`, `US-05`, and `US-06`: |